 What are four other totalitarian leaders?
 Identify them and describe why you consider them for this post.

-National Socialist German Workers Party ( commonly known as the Nazi Party).
 Hitler is most well known for his central leadership role in the rise of fascism in Europe, World War II and the Holocaust.
 Hitler joined the precursor of the Nazi Party in 1919, and became leader of NSDAP in 1921.

 In the 1920s, Adolf Hitler gained control of the Nazi party, a nationalistic, anti-communist, anti Semitic organization.
 Hitler won popular support by blaming Jews for Germany's defeat in World War I and for its economic troubles.
 He claimed that the German people belonged to a superior "Aryan" race that was destined to rule the world.
 As the Great Depression caused unemployment to rise in the early 1930s, many desperate people found hope in the Nazi party.
 In 1933, Hitler used the threat of a communist uprising to gain power.
 He then moved against all opposition parties and set up a fascist state in Germany.
 Hitler used many of the methods to build a totalitarian state in Germany.
 The Nazis preached the need for hard work, sacrifice, and service to the state.
 The Gestapo, or secret police, arrested anyone suspected of opposing Nazi rule.
 The Nazis used the press, schools, and even churches to glorify their goals.
 They also waged a violent campaign against Jews, sending many to concentration, or prison, camps.
 To end unemployment and improve the economy, Hitler launched vast building programs, banned strikes, and placed strict controls on wages and prices.
+He is the representative of totalitarian regime, and he is a famous totalitarian leader in the world.

 After Lenin's death in 1924, Joseph Stalin gains control of the government.
 Stalin was determined to transform the Soviet Union into a powerful industrial state.
 In 1928, therefore, he launched his first five-year plan.
 The plan included two goals: rapid growth of heavy industry and increased farm production through collectivization of agriculture.
 In a series of five-year plans, Stalin poured the nation's resources into building steel mills, electric power stations, and other industries needed in a strong modern state.
 He also forced millions of farmers to give up their land and work on collective farms, large, government-run enterprises.
 Many farmers opposed the change, and millions of them died in Stalin's brutal crackdown.